Table of Contents

 This is because screens aren’t as bright as the sun, and newer screens don’t generally produce UV rays, the most damaging kind of light the sun produces.
 Instead, the most important light to consider that screens produce is short wavelength, high-energy blue light.

 In the short term, blue light is mostly associated with potentially causing eye strain.
-This usually isn’t serious and can mostly be solved by habitually looking away from your screen on occasion and practicing some basic techniques to reduce the strain.
+Per the American Optometric Association, this usually isn’t serious and can mostly be solved by habitually looking away from your screen on occasion and practicing some basic techniques to reduce the strain.

 In the long term, some studies have suggested the blue light from screens can damage retinal cells, leading to problems like age-related macular degeneration.
 The extent of this issue is not fully understood, but it is notably not serious enough to suddenly avoid all use of screens.